 Greece has introduced and maintains favourable taxation laws in relation to income deriving from shipping activities.
-As a result, the income from dividends of shipowning companies deriving from the exploitation or the sale of their own ships (whether the ships are flagged in Greece or abroad) that are managed from Greece by branch offices of companies established under Law 27/75 (known as the 'Law 89' regime) is free from any income tax, save that Greek tax residents are, in respect of shipowning companies that have acceded to a special memorandum with the Greek State, taxed at 10 per cent on any such dividends that they import in Greece (those kept abroad are not taxed).
-Foreign ships managed from Greece pay (in addition to their usual flag annual tonnage tax) a special additional annual tonnage tax to the Greek state, calculated according to each vessel's age and gross registered tonnage.
+As a result, the income from dividends of shipowning companies deriving from the exploitation or the sale of their own ships (whether the ships are flagged in Greece or abroad) that are managed from Greece by branch offices of companies established under Law 27/75 (known as the 'Law 89' regime) is free from any income tax, except that Greek tax residents are, in respect of shipowning companies that have acceded to a special memorandum with the Greek State, taxed at (now at the lower rate of) 5 per cent on any such dividends that they import in Greece (those kept abroad are not taxed).
+Foreign ships managed from Greece pay (in addition to their usual flag annual tonnage tax) a special additional annual tonnage tax to the Greek state, calculated according to each vessel's age and GRT.

-Dividends received by Greek tax residents from shipping offices (except ship managers, namely shipbroking, chartering, etc.) established in Greece under the special regime of Law 89 are taxed at a flat rate of 10 per cent, whereas these offices are taxed with a low (decreasing) minor percentage on the funds that they import to meet their expenses locally.
+Dividends received by Greek tax residents from shipping offices (except ship managers, namely shipbroking, chartering, etc.) established in Greece under the special regime of Law 89 are taxed at a flat rate of 10 per cent (expected to shortly drop at 5 per cent), whereas these offices are taxed with a low (decreasing) minor percentage on the funds that they import to meet their expenses locally.

-Other than the foregoing, there is no corporate income tax imposed on shipowning, ship management or other special regime shipping companies.
+Other than the foregoing, there is no corporate income tax imposed on shipowning, ship management or other such special regime shipping companies.